ayrat555/ayrat555.github.io/_posts/2018-06-17-message-calls-in-ethereum.md

 #### STATICCALL

 This instruction was introduced by [EIP №214](https://eips.ethereum.org/EIPS/eip-214).
-As stated in EIP's summary, the opcode can be used to call another contract (or itself) while disallowing any modifications to the state during the call (and its subcalls, if present).
+As stated in the EIP's summary, the opcode can be used to call another contract (or itself) while disallowing any modifications to the state during the call (and its subcalls, if present).
 Any opcode that attempts to modify the state results in an exception rather than performing the modification.

 `STATICCALL` is equivalent to `CALL` except `μ2` is replaced with 0 and the `w` flag is false.